 This has been a brilliant illustration to the group that collective, planned and passionate action can make a difference!

 Mario became involved in M13 through the Basketball Project in 2012.
-He continues to work sessionally with us in the holiday club, at basketball and in summer sports sessions.
+He has worked sessionally with us since then in our Summer Holiday Club, at basketball and in summer sports sessions.
 In September 2017, Mario took up a position as a trainee Assistant Youth Support worker with M13.

 M13 workers gave me the opportunity to attend a Level 1 basktball coaching course, which I really enjoyed and then asked if I wanted to continue to do a Level 2 basketball coaching course, which would give me the qualification to be the lead coach on basketball sessions; of course I said yes.
 That same summer, M13 ran a basketball youth camp in which me and 4 other young people ran the sessions for younger local children.
 It was really enjoyable to coach the children and see them improve and I found it easy to talk to them.

 Because of my basketball Level 2 and the volunteering experience coaching for M13, I was offered a job at Ballzone, coaching multi-sports in primary schools across Manchester.
 I am now employed by M13 as the lead coach at Basketball, as well as a volunteer support youth worker when needed."

 Mario Ralph 2014